The Pied Piper (1942 film): Plot

 They reach Chartres, just before the Germans seize the city.
 When Howard seeks help from his acquaintance Nicole Rougeron, he finds he now has five charges, the newest addition being Willem, a Dutch boy.
 Nicole takes them away just before the Germans, tipped off that there is an Englishman there, search the Rougeron home.
 They board a train to the Brittany coast.
 On the way, Nicole reveals to Howard that she spent three blissful days with his son.

-In Landerneau, Nicole appeals to her uncle Aristide; he owns fishing boats.
+In Landerneau, Nicole appeals to her uncle Aristide, who owns fishing boats.
 Initially suspicious, he finds a man, Focquet, willing to take them to England.
-However, on their way through the German-occupied town, Sheila gets into a fight with Rose and speaks English in the hearing of a German soldier.
+However, on their way through the German-occupied town, Sheila gets into a fight with Rose and speaks English within earshot of a German soldier.
 They are all captured at the boat and taken to Major Diessen.

 Diessen is certain Howard is working for British Army intelligence, using the children as a cover.
 He has Howard watch the execution of a spy.
 Howard offers to confess to anything Diessen wants if he will release the others.
 Finally, Diessen makes him a totally unexpected private proposal.
 He will release everyone, including Howard, if he will take another child with him, his seven-year-old niece.
-Her father, Diessen's younger brother, was killed in Belgium, and the Nazis have discovered that his wife was Jewish.
+Her father, Diessen's younger brother, was killed in Belgium, and the Nazis discovered his wife was Jewish.
 The woman has been dealt with, but Diessen wants to save the child by having her taken to his older brother, a naturalized American citizen living in ...
 Rochester.
 Just in case, Diessen will keep an eye on Nicole, who refuses to leave France.
 Howard counters by threatening to reveal Diessen's dealings with him if Nicole is harmed.